 A survey of jazz from its origins through Dixieland and Ragtime to the present.
+Offered fall semester.

 MUL 417 ELECTRONIC MUSIC

 Survey of the evolution of electro-mechanical means of creating music with a focus on contemporary technology.
 Topics include hardware, software, MIDI, sequencing, sampling, and multimedia applications.
 May not be offered every year.